Deprisa, deprisa

-Deprisa, deprisa (Hurry, Hurry!) is a 1981 Spanish film directed by Carlos Saura.
+Deprisa, deprisa is a 1981 Spanish drama film directed by Carlos Saura.
 It tells the story of a gang of juvenile delinquents and is considered one of the classics of the quinqui film genre.'

+The film went on to win the Golden Bear at the 31st Berlin International Film Festival.

 In the English-speaking world, it has been released under the titles Faster, Faster and Fast, Fast.

 Plot

 Pablo and Meca, two young urban delinquents, live from day to day by a series of robberies, mostly car thefts.
 During one such robbery, the car's owner catches the two in the act.
 They roll up the windows and lock the doors to prevent intrusion.
 Helplessly trapped inside the troublesome vehicle by a mob that has now closed in around them, the pair forces a clear path through the crowd by brandishing a gun, before making their escape into the street.
 However, the stolen car only proves to be the first step in a more elaborate scheme.
 Spotting an attractive waitress named Ángela at a local cafeteria, Pablo is immediately captivated by the receptive (and equally restless) young woman, who soon becomes his lover, promising to stay together always.
 Pablo teaches Ángela to shoot a gun and, subsequently, inducts her into their gang after an afternoon of makeshift target shooting.

 The gang now consists of four members: Pablo, Meca, Ángela, and Sebastian or "Sebas".
 Sebas has joined the group to help in a series of more ambitious thefts, but he is initially unhappy with the presence of a girl in the band.
 Pablo, with Meca's support, assures him that Ángela can hold her own.

 In the first robbery, that of a factory office on the outskirts of Madrid, Ángela, disguised as a boy with a mustache, serves as a lookout.
 In the second holdup, she shoots one of the guards who has fired at the gang's car.
 At the conclusion of each of these robberies, Meca brings the getaway car, usually a stolen one, to a deserted area and set it ablaze.
 He stands by the side of the fire and enjoys viewing the flames.